Evaluate quality with the Evaluation Agent

 Basic Evaluation Workflow

-pruna follows a simple workflow for evaluating model optimizations:
+pruna follows a simple workflow for evaluating model optimizations.
+You can use either the direct parameters approach or the Task-based approach:

 from pruna.evaluation.evaluation_agent import EvaluationAgent